CarmineMattia/Conways-Game-of-Life/README.md

-Of course!
-Here's the updated README with the live link:

----

 # Conway's Game of Life 🎲

 Welcome to the Conway's Game of Life!
 This is a classic mathematical game that showcases the beauty of cellular automata.
 Dive in and watch how simple rules can lead to complex patterns and behaviors. 🌌